Electric car use by country: Albania

-Albania is considered one of the best countries for emissions for electric cars as it generates all of its electricity from hydroelectric power.
+Albania is considered one of the best countries for electric-car emissions, as it generates all of its electricity from hydroelectric power.
 Electric cars are currently used by the Albanian Police Force.
 The Interior Minister claimed, that the cost of fuel per 100 km would be less than 120 Albanian leke (less than 1 euro).
-Saytaxi is the first taxi company in Albania that offers electric vehicles and operates a fast EV (electric vehicles) charging point, and have been operating in the country since 2014.
-Its goal is to replace 80% of all non-electric cars with electric in the taxi business.
+Saytaxi is the first taxi company in Albania that offers electric vehicles and operates a fast EV (electric vehicles) charging point, and has been operating in the country since 2014.
+Its goal is to replace 80% of all non-electric taxis with electric ones.

-On 31 October 2017, Tirana became one of the few European capital cities to use electric buses when they tested a Solaris Urbino 12, with the purpose of reducing pollution.
+On 31 October 2017, Tirana became one of the few European capital cities to use electric buses when they tested a Solaris Urbino 12, to reduce pollution.
 Tirana's goal is to gradually convert 10 to 20 percent of the bus fleet into electric ones.

 Australia

 The total stock of electric vehicles in Australia is approximately 21,000 as of 2020.
 In May 2021, electric vehicles accounted for 2% of new car sales in Australia, with approximately 5,000 Tesla vehicles sold in the first half of 2021.
 However, it has been predicted that approximately 66% of Australians will be driving electric cars by 2030.
 Moreover, 56% of Australians would consider an electric car when they next bought a vehicle.
 In early 2020, electric vehicle registrations nearly doubled the registrations of the previous year, showing the rapidly increasing popularity of electric vehicles in Australia.

-The Tesla Model 3 is Australia's most popular electric vehicle accounting for 70% of EV sales in 2019.
+The Tesla Model 3 is Australia's most popular electric vehicle, accounting for 70% of EV sales in 2019.

 The Labor-led opposition government in Australia in 2019 proposed a 50% electric vehicle target by 2030.
 Government analysis in 2019 also forecasted 50% of all new cars sold in Australia by 2035 will be electric on the current path.

-The state of Victoria is Australia's most important electric vehicle market with the highest number of electric vehicle purchases in Australia between 2011 and 2017 with a total of 1,324 car sales.
+The state of Victoria is Australia's most important electric vehicle market, with the highest number of electric vehicle purchases between 2011 and 2017, totaling 1,324 car sales.

 Victoria also manufactures electric vehicles with a commercial electric vehicle manufacturing facility to be established in 2021, producing 2,400 vehicles per year.

 In March 2021, the Hyundai Nexo became the first fuel cell electric vehicle (FCEV) to be released in Australia.
 Coinciding with the release of the Nexo, the first publicly available hydrogen refuelling station in Australia opened the same day in Canberra.

 Government incentives

 Despite no federal EV sales target, Victoria aim for 50% of new car sales to be electric vehicles by 2030.
 The South Australian government also aim for 100% of new car sales to be electric vehicles by 2035.

 The NSW Government is also considering an official ban date for the sale of petrol and diesel vehicles.

-Nationally, fuel efficient vehicles attract less Luxury Car Tax, leading to a saving of up to $2,648.
+Nationally, fuel-efficient vehicles attract less Luxury Car Tax, resulting in savings of up to $2,648.

 Victoria offers a subsidy of $3,000 – $5,000 for BEV cars under $68,740.